Cooperation with Customers is crucial for success

 Your keen understanding of the customerCustomer Customer is an individual or an organization that purchases a product or signs up for a service offered by a business. and their needs has been part of these stages from the beginning.
 But as you’ve already seen, it doesn’t end with the close—in fact the close was just the beginning of an entirely new cycle.

 Your understanding must now take place on an ongoing basis.
 This understanding can be gained through actions such as:

-- Metrics: You can put various metrics in place to ensure the customer is actually using the product, and benefiting from it.
+- MetricsMetrics Metrics are quantities that are measured and used to:: You can put various metrics in place to ensure the customer is actually using the product, and benefiting from it.

 - Check-in calls: One form of reaching out is regularly schedule check-in calls.
 These calls should not simply be to get an order for more licenses or sell the customer another product; you’re finding out all-around how it’s going with your product or service and their company in general.

 - Quarterly business reviews: Quarterly business reviews are a good barometer of how your product or service is helping customers meet their targets and quotas, or even how an additional product or service from your company could help them even more.